-The Midland Central Appraisal District will present all formal taxpayer protests to the Appraisal Review Board (ARB).
+The Midland Central Appraisal District will present all formal owner and owner's agent written filed protests to the Appraisal Review Board (ARB).
 An ARB is comprised of citizens, appointed by the local administrative district judge, authorized to resolve disputes between taxpayers and the appraisal district.
-The ARB will determine taxpayer protests.
-In taxpayer protests, the ARB will listens to both the taxpayer and the chief appraiser.
+The ARB will listen to the presentations of both the owner/agent and the district appraisal staff.
+The ARB will make a determination in regard to the protested issues.

-ARB decisions are binding for the year in question and all meetings are open to the public.
-Notices of the date, time and place of each meeting will be posted at least 72 hours in advance at the appraisal district office and the county clerk's office in accordance with the Texas Open Meetings Act.
+ARB determinations are generally binding for two years.
+All meetings are open to the public.
+Notices of the date, time and place of each meeting will be posted at least 72 hours in advance at the appraisal district office and the Midland County Courthouse in accordance with the Texas Open Meetings Act.
 The ARB's hearing procedures will be posted in a prominent place in the room in which hearings are held.